kmati/affront/lib/Http/README.md

 You can get or set the ```MinimumKeyedRequestThreshold``` property of the Http module.
 If the ```MinimumKeyedRequestThreshold``` property has a positive non-zero number it specifies the minimum # of milliseconds that the Http module will withhold GET requests for a keyed request.
 Keyed requests specify the key for which a Store item will be set with the results of the GET request.
 The idea is to use the Store as a limited-time cache for requested data.

+## BaseRequestHeaders

+You can get or set the ```BaseRequestHeaders``` property of the Http module so that you do not have to enter HTTP request headers that you commonly use with every request.

 ## Request Methods

 The supported Http methods are: